The Xometry app works best with JavaScript enabled!

 The CNC milling process also utilizes CNC-enabled milling machinery, referred to as mill machines or mills, which can be horizontally or vertically oriented.
 Basic mills can have three-axis movements, with more advanced models accommodating additional axes.
 The types of mills available include hand, plain, universal, and omniversal milling machines.

-8. Plasma Cutting CNC Machine
+8. CNC Plasma Cutting Machine

 Plasma cutting CNC machines cut materials.
 They use a plasma torch to cut through their materials.
 The main condition for CNC plasma cutting machines is that the material or workpiece to be cut must be electrically conductive.
 Some of the typical materials used with plasma cutting are brass, copper, aluminum, steel, and stainless steel.